-First, looking at the monetary shock case, the frequency of price adjustment is negatively correlated with output in a contraction and positively correlated with output in an expansion, -0.648 and 0.977 respectively.
+First, looking at the monetary shock case, the frequency of price adjustment is negatively correlated with output in an expansion, -0.648 and 0.977 respectively.
 This is a direct consequence of the U-shaped hazard, as in Figure 6a.
 So when the money shock is above average, so is output.
 Within this region, higher realizations of the money shock increase the frequency of price adjustment and, at the same time, output expands.
 But, for values of the money shock below the mean (so that output is below its mean), the opposite occurs.
 For progressively lower values of x, again the frequency of price adjustment rises but output falls, producing a negative correlation in this region.